-The gallery is posting a single shot of the sculpture, but has a few other images of the piece available.
+The gallery is posting single shots of the current sculptures, other views of the sculptures are available.
 Please inquire.

 Georgia sculpts nature in bronze with a sense of delight and whimsy.
 Her bronzes grace many public places including, Rachel, the pig at Pike Place Market, Mercer Island Library, Clinton Public Library, and 2 pieces at University Village including the fountain of frogs and turtles.

 "I like my sculpture to invite an interaction with its audience.
 This is often meant to be a direct physical interaction, but always I strive to engage the viewer's imagination.
 I tend to present an incomplete visual narrative; a story is suggested, a feeling evoked, and the viewers find themselves providing details."

 Georgia Gerber, born 1955, grew up in Chester County, Pennsylvania, studied sculpture and bronze casting at Bucknell University, and moved west to attend Graduate School at the University of Washington.
 Her professional career began at that time.
 Along with her husband and 18 year-old daughter she lives on rural Whidbey Island, Washington, where she operates her own studio and foundry with the assistance of two women artisans and her husband.
 She primarily works with life size animal and human figures, often incorporating architectural or abstract elements into the design.
 A career emphasis has been the creation of accessible public artwork that encourages viewer interaction.

 "My husband and I had our first date near the end of my graduate work at the University of Washington.
 That night I told him I dreamed of having my own studio and foundry in a quiet rural area where I could raise a family and create sculpture.
 We have been doing just that for 21 years now.
 What I didn't tell him was the part about the horses…"

 Most of the works shown, are currently available, but phone the gallery to avoid disappointment.

 View Artwork by Georgia Gerber in Person